mqlight/python-mqlight/docs/10_events.rst

        only be present if the message was delivered due to a subscribe call that specified both ``qos: 1`` and ``auto_confirm: False`` options.
-    -  **ttl**, (int) the remaining time to live period for this message in milliseconds.
+    -  **ttl**, (int) the remaining time to live period for this message in seconds.
 This is calculated by subtracting the time the message spends at an MQ Light destination from the time to live value specified when the message is sent to MQ Light.